WeblateOrg/weblate/docs/admin/backup.rst

 4. Restore the database from the SQL dump placed in the ``backup`` directory in the Weblate data dir (see :ref:`backup-dumps`).

 5. Copy the Weblate configuration (:file:`backups/settings.py`, see :ref:`backup-dumps`) to the correct location, see :ref:`configuration`.

+   When using Docker container, the settings file is already included in the container and you should restore the original environment variables.
+The :file:`settings-expanded.py` file might help you with this.

 6. Copy the whole restored data dir to the location configured by :setting:`DATA_DIR`.

+   When using Docker container place the data into the data volume, see :ref:`docker-volume`.

 The Borg session might look like this: